un3481/exgooglenews/README.md

 Every function has `:scraping_bee` option.
 It accepts your [ScrapingBee](https://www.scrapingbee.com?fpr=artem26) API key that will be used to get the response from Google's servers.

-You can take a look at what exactly is happening in the source code: check for `get_feed()` function under Googlenews module
+You can take a look at what exactly is happening in the source code: check for `get_feed()` function under Googlenews module.

-Pay attention to the concurrency of each plan at [ScrapingBee](https://www.scrapingbee.com?fpr=artem26)
+Pay attention to the concurrency of each plan at [ScrapingBee](https://www.scrapingbee.com?fpr=artem26).

 How to use example: